Marceillo/eco-shave/README.md

 * It is not always possible to start a project from scratch sometimes it may be the case that you need to work on someone else project.
 * So this will give me as a developer an overview of the project from an ERD standpoint.
+* Also was good to see how everthing is connected in the end of the project.

 ### Steps used
 * Step 1 to using this is to install python3 -m pip install django-extensions.